josephlhall/dc25-votingvillage-report/notes-from-folks-redact.md

 was a RAM file that seemed to give them a "file not found" in the boot sequence.
 One of the PCMCIA slots can update the ballot and the other is for getting results off the machine.
-Saw some stuff with `binwalk` that incidcated that there may be use of an *8-bit cipher* (yes eight (8) bit).
+Saw some stuff with `binwalk` that indicated that there may be use of an *8-bit cipher* (yes eight (8) bit).
 Last update to display firmware (video output devices) was in 1989; that is, at least one file there had not been updated since 1989.
 The data was from the 2008 election -- Obama, McCain, etc. Nick